 Engage.
 Inform.
 Inspire.

-Smithsonian Gardens celebrates 50 years of Engaging, Informing and Inspiring billions of local, national and international visitors.
+Smithsonian Gardens celebrated 50 years of Engaging, Informing and Inspiring billions of local, national and international visitors.
 It has been truly amazing to witness the growth and positive impact that Smithsonian Gardens has experienced as it has matured into a world-class public garden and living museum.

 Plan Your Visit